 1. 1000-Thread Count Egyptian Cotton Sheets

 Alicia Andrus told us, “Luxury thread count sheets.
 And only the real ones made of all cotton, Pima and Egyptian are great.
-Sounds crazy and is expensive, but they last super well, and don’t get too hot or cold for me.
+Sounds outrageous and is expensive, but they last super well, and don’t get too hot or cold for me.
 Plus they have a little bit of weight to them that feels good.
 I found them via QVC, Northern Nights brand [featured above].
 I watch for clearance to appear and snap up extras.
 I love my 1000 thread count sheets.”

 “1,000 thread count,” said Carrie Stallings.
 “They keep you cool and are easy to change positions on.
 I love my Egyptian cotton sheets.
 They are worth the money.”

 Samm Davidson added, “High thread count Egyptian cotton.
 I don’t scrimp on my bedding, but if you treat them properly they will last far longer than less expensive sheets.”